Unidata/git-recipes/cookbook.md

 You can commit that change to repository with

 		commit -m "Added stuff" README

+Now perhaps you would like to work on a new file.
+Try editing a new file (e.g., stuff.txt).

 Now you are ready to share your committed work with the world